Human Fertilisation and Embryology Act 1990: Review of scientific methods to reduce mitochondrial disease

 This policy allows for the use of techniques which alter the mitochondrial DNA of the egg or an embryo used in IVF, to prevent serious mitochondrial diseases from being inherited.

 Past policy reviews

 The policies reviewed by HFEA cover everything from human reproductive cloning to the creation of human-animal hybrids, and include subjects such as ethics with scientific and social significance.

 Genetic testing

 Sperm, eggs and embryos received in the donation process are currently tested for many medical conditions, and also quarantined for six months to reduce the risk of complications to the mother and child.
 Other than a screening for genetic disorders, donors are tested for HIV, hepatitis B, and hepatitis C.

 Embryo research

-Embryos must be donated by a woman between the ages of 18–35 years old, who has also undergone a medical screening and given informed consent (which can be revoked at any point up until the embryo is used).
+Embryos must be donated by a woman between the ages of 18 and 35 years old, who has also undergone a medical screening and given informed consent (which can be revoked at any point up until the embryo is used).